racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Events.md

 ## Introduction

-The goal of this document is to describe how the Pylabs event handler works, as well as list the default event processing tasklets.
+The goal of this document is to describe how the PyLabs event handler works, as well as list the default event processing tasklets.

 ## Event Types Database